ap4347/2102/docs/03-Lecture.md

 &nbsp;

 We continue exploring different data structures in R programming language.
-In this lecture we will discuss `matrices` and `data frames`.
+In this lecture we will discuss `matrices`, `data frames`, and `factors`.

 ## Matrices {-}